 I remember feeling anger towards this woman, acting as if she knew how we felt, reassuring us that she knew what we were going through and to keep calm as she and her team helped us through this transition.
 (Yeah right, I thought…)

-After the company closed, weeks and months later I saw many people floundering, looking for work.
-There were super talented people that took ages to find a position.
 There were some people who I thought were kind of douchey that found a position right away.
-Then there was that guy I mentioned in an earlier post, who reeked of such desperation that “he would do anything for anyone” and we all ended up avoiding him.
+Then there was that guy I mentioned in an earlier post, who reeked of such desperation that ,b>“he would do anything for anyone” and we all ended up avoiding him.